talhavawda/nba-predictions/README.md

 Step 2 - open a python ide or command line terminal

 Step 3 - you may run "OutlierKNN" or "OutlierKMeans" to determine outstanding players from the NBA.
-         "OutliersKMeans" determines more relavent outstanding players than "OutlierKNN".
+         "OutlierKMeans" determines more relavent outstanding players than "OutlierKNN".
 Ensure that the dataset folder "data" is in the same folder as the source files.